paul-hammant/tbd/content/index.md

 ## This portal

-This portal attempts to collect all the related facts, rationale and techniques for Trunk Based Development toegther in one place, complete with twenty diagrams to help explain things.
+This portal attempts to collect all the related facts, rationale and techniques for Trunk Based Development together in one place, complete with twenty diagrams to help explain things.
 All with out using TBD as an acronym even ~~once~~ twice.